Lilla Leach: Research

 After marrying her husband John, Lilla and John went on many botany expeditions to do field research and explore more primitive trails.
 During their Siskiyou expedition they reported traveled around 1,000 miles of unexplored trails.
 In June 1930, Lilla made the biggest discovery of her career.
 She discovered and documented a never before seen flowery shrub that belonged to the heather family of shrubs.
 Leach was quoted saying that upon sight of the plant "I dropped to my knees...
 I have never seen anything so beautiful before."
 The plant was named two years after the first discovery, after Lilla and John, Kalmiopsis leachiana.
 The plant is native to the southern Oregon region and has yet to be seen elsewhere.
 Lilla discovered another four unknown plant species during her years in field research.

 Awards

-Leach was awarded the American award for botany, Eloise Payne Luquer bronze medal awarded by the Garden Clubs of America, Portland Citizen of the Week in September 1945 for her war and conservation work.
+Leach was awarded the inaugural Eloise Payne Luquer Medal by the Garden Clubs of America in 1950, and was named Portland Citizen of the Week in September 1945 for her war and conservation work.

 Later life and death

-Lilla and John bought property in Southeast Portland on the Johnson Creek, where they built a small stone cabin that resembled one out of a fairytale, which they called Sleepy Hollow.
+Lilla and John bought property in Southeast Portland on the Johnson Creek, where they built a small stone cabin, which they called Sleepy Hollow.
 During the Second World War, the Leachs' research and collecting began to slow as they moved into a retired lifestyle.
 Lilla and John lived in their home at Johnson Creek until their deaths, John in 1972 and Lilla on September 10, 1980.
 After Lilla's death, the city of Portland gained ownership of the property and turned it into a public garden, the Leach Botanical Garden, in memory of the two.